Categories

 The river is one of the longest navigable underground rivers in the world, stretching approximately 8.2 kilometers (5.1 miles) from the sea directly into the cave before flowing into the South China Sea.
 However, the total length of the cave is much longer, over 24 kilometers (15 miles), containing several large chambers, some of which are up to 120 meters (390 feet) in width and 60 meters (200 feet) in height.

-The park which houses the river, the Puerto Princesa Subterranean River National Park, spans 22,202 hectares and features a full mountain-to-sea ecosystem.
+The park that houses the river, the Puerto Princesa Subterranean River National Park, spans 22,202 hectares and features a full mountain-to-sea ecosystem.
 It is home to a range of biodiversity, including many species that are endemic to the island.

 The cave system features impressive formations of stalactites and stalagmites, and visitors can navigate through the caverns on guided paddle boat tours.
 The inside of the cave is notably dark, and the air is often filled with the echoing sounds of bats and swiftlets (a type of bird), which inhabit the cave.